lan10rd/lan10rd/README.md

 It is advised that you keep the name of the project as **lan10rd** and that you keep it in the $HOME or ~ folder on your system.
 The suggested path is then  ~/lan10rd .

 The project has a few major folders:
- - pr0grams
+ - grams
-	 - This houses the apps needed for LANl0rd.
+	 - This houses the apps and programs needed for LAN10rd.
 The host ui and api, and other useful utilities and configurations.
  - mounts
 	 - This is where the all mountable drives will end up.
  - space